 I'm not going to gloss over the facts - it's very hard for a new writer to break into print with a reputable trade publisher.
 Getting a book published for the first time took me five years, three completed manuscripts and countless setbacks, and at times I really considered taking up something less taxing - like teaching fifth graders (!)

 This article was written in 2008 and has been updated regularly ever since.
-However, in the past year publishing has undergone the sort of seismic shift you only see once a century, and therefore I've added this new section: 'A 2011 perspective'.
+However, in the past few years publishing has undergone the sort of seismic shift you only see once a century, and therefore I've added this new section: 'A new perspective'.

 I've added this new section in response to major changes taking place in the publishing industry.
 One is the rapid loss of booksellers, which are disappearing quicker than anyone expected.
 The other is the rise of ebooks.